BCODMO/blog.bco-dmo.org/_drafts/register-a-project.md

 </figure>
 <!-- blank line -->

-To register your project, you'll want to be sure to have the following information at hand:
+---

-- funding award numbers
+To register your project, you'll want to be sure to have the following information at hand: funding award numbers;
-- official name/title
+official project name/title;
-- PI and Co-PI names, contact information, and ORCiD numbers
+all PI and Co-PI names, contact information, and ORCiD numbers;
-- a copy of your Data Management Plan in PDF format
+a copy of your Data Management Plan in PDF format.

 We plan to release more how-to videos like this, so follow us on {% include link.html url="https://twitter.com/bcodmo/" text="Twitter" external=true %} and subscribe to the {% include link.html url="https://www.us-ocb.org/publications/newsletters/" text="OCB Newsletter" external=true%} for the latest news from BCO-DMO!